Porsche says suspends sponsorship of Maria Sharapova

-FRANKFURT Luxury carmaker Porsche, a division of Volkswagen, said on Tuesday it would suspend tennis player Maria Sharapova as its brand ambassador in light of her admission that she failed a doping test.
+FRANKFURT Luxury carmaker Porsche, a division of Volkswagen (VOWG_p.DE), said on Tuesday it would suspend tennis player Maria Sharapova as its brand ambassador in light of her admission that she failed a doping test.

 The Russian tennis star on Monday admitted she had failed a drug test at the Australian Open due to a substance she was taking for health issues.